ealexandros/Chatbot-Gui/README.md

 ### 1. Use Docker

-In order to use docker you need to install the keras container
+In order to use docker you need to install the tensorflow container.
+You can do that with this command:
 ```bash
 -> docker pull tensorflow/tensorflow
 ```
-After Downloading the tensorflow container just type,
+When the tensorflow container installs on your machine, execute this command:
 ```bash
 -> docker-compose up
 ```
 After a few minutes everything will be set up and ready to **Go**.
-The last step is to connect on `localhost:8080`.
+The last step is to connect on `localhost:8080` and start talking with the **Bot**.

 ### 2. Start it manually